lucasheld/uptime-kuma-api/README.md

 # uptime-kuma-api

-A wrapper for the Uptime Kuma WebSocket API
+A wrapper for the Uptime Kuma Socket.IO API
 ---
-uptime-kuma-api is a Python wrapper for the Uptime Kuma WebSocket API.
+uptime-kuma-api is a Python wrapper for the Uptime Kuma Socket.IO API.

 This package was developed to configure Uptime Kuma with Ansible.
 The Ansible collection can be found at https://github.com/lucasheld/ansible-uptime-kuma.